oVirt/ovirt-site/source/release/4.5.0/index.md

 On April 26th, 2022 the oVirt Project released an [oVirt Node 4.5.0.1 Async update](https://blogs.ovirt.org/2022/04/ovirt-node-4-5-0-1-async-update/)

+On May 13th, 2022 the oVirt Project released an [oVirt Node 4.5.0.2 Async update](https://blogs.ovirt.org/2022/04/ovirt-node-4-5-0-2-async-update/)

 oVirt is a free open-source distributed virtualization solution, designed to manage your entire enterprise infrastructure. oVirt uses the trusted KVM hypervisor and is built upon several other community projects, including libvirt, Gluster, PatternFly, and Ansible.

-This release is available now for CentOS Stream 8 and Red Hat Enterprise Linux 8.6 Beta (or similar).
+This release is available now for CentOS Stream 8 and Red Hat Enterprise Linux 8.6 (or similar).

 To find out how to interact with oVirt developers and users and ask questions, visit our [community page](/community/).